Jan3kJ/A_Flow/readme.md

 Profile plugin based on D-Flow.
 It's a mix of D-Flow and Adaptive (for medium roasts) profile plus some adaptions.

 ## How to use it?
-1. copy `A_Flow_Espresso_Profile` folder to plugin directory of DE1
-2. update D-Flow: copy plugin.tcl to `D_Flow_Espresso_Profile` in plugin directory of DE1
-3. restart the DE1 app and enable the plugin
+Enable the plugin in the DE1 app: settings -> APP -> Extensions -> select A-Flow

+To get started, select one of the default profiles default-light, default-medium, default-dark depending on your beans.

 ## A-Flow Profile